THIS DATE IN HISTORY: Sept. 21

 1902: Howie Morenz, the most electrifying NHL player of his era, is born in Mitchell, Ontario.

-Morenz becomes known as "the Stratford Streak" while playing junior and senior hockey in Stratford, Ontario.
+Morenz, a speedy forward, becomes known as "the Stratford Streak" while playing junior and senior hockey in Stratford, Ontario.
 He signs with the Montreal Canadiens for the 1923-24 season and soon becomes the most spectacular player in hockey.
-Morenz scores 28 goals in 30 games in his second NHL season and has a career-best 40 in 44 games in 1929-30.
+Morenz scores 28 goals in 30 games in his second NHL season and gets 40 in 44 games in 1929-30.
 He becomes known as "The Babe Ruth of Hockey."

-With forward passing not allowed for most of his career, end-to-end rushes are the norm.
+Forward passing is not allowed for most of his career, so end-to-end rushes are the norm.
 With his blazing speed and ability to control the puck, Morenz brings fans out of their seats like no one before him.

 After Morenz's production tails off in the 1933-34 season, the Canadiens trade him to the Chicago Blackhawks; in turn, the Blackhawks send him to the New York Rangers midway through the 1935-36 season.
 He returns to the Canadiens in 1936-37 for what he says will be his final season and shows flashes of brilliance at age 34.
 But on Jan.
 28, 1937, he breaks four bones in his left leg and ankle when Chicago defenseman Earl Seibert falls over him while his skate is lodged in the boards.
 He dies of a blood clot on March 8, 1937.